janastu/iihs_couch_services/README.md

    2) Change theusername,password,host,superloginurl in /client/src/environments/environment.ts  for client application configurations

+Build the Dockerfile using

+     docker-compose build

+Run the Dockerfile using

+    docker-compose up

 Confiure the Couchdb database

    1) navigate to domainname of couchdb and select Setup